notbd/Ikalendar2/README.md

 # Website

+ikalendar2's official website is hosted at [`ikalendar.app`](https://ikalendar.app).

-[ikalendar.app](https://ikalendar.app) is the official website for ikalendar2.
-Source code of the website is located [here](https://github.com/notbd/Ikalendar2/tree/main/docs) within the `/docs` directory under the current repo.
+Source code of the site is located [here](https://github.com/notbd/Ikalendar2/tree/main/docs) within the `/docs` directory under current repo.

 # Archive

-Early versions of ikalendar2 was archived in a [separate repository](https://github.com/notbd/ikalendar-2-archived).
-The reason for a new repo at the time was due to the need for a major refactoring, as well as implementing more robust coding practices and standards.
+The source code for early versions of ikalendar2 was archived at a [separate repo](https://github.com/notbd/ikalendar-2-archived).

+The UI and structure of the app has changed so much that at one point I figured it deserved a rewrite.
+Around that time I also started to enforce SwiftLint and SwiftFormat to help streamline coding style and practices, so starting fresh with a new repository made a lot of sense to me.

 # Privacy

-ikalendar2 does not collect any data about the user or upload any information.
-Here's the link to the [Privacy Policy](https://ikalendar.app/privacy-policy).
+ikalendar2 does not collect any data about the user or upload any information, as stated in the [Privacy Policy](https://ikalendar.app/privacy-policy).

 # License